b2network/aa-sdk/packages/accounts/README.md

 # B2Network AA-SDK

-SDK to interact with AA-enabled SCA in B2 Network, forked from for [ZeroDev](https://github.com/zerodevapp/sdk).
+SDK to interact with AA-enabled SCAs in B2 Network, forked from [ZeroDev](https://github.com/zerodevapp/sdk).